BluBracket/confluence-risk-scanner/README.md

 To see more options `pipenv run python confluence_risk_scanner.py --help`

+## Limitations

+1. This recipe doesn't scan the history or attachments in a confluence page.

+1. This reciple doesn't detect the secrets in the following formats because of the current limitations of BluBracket CLI
+    ```
+    # Hyphen (-) operator is not natively supported by BluBracket CLI
+    Password - abc123!@#

+    # Curly quotes (“ ”) are also not supported by BluBracket CLI
+    password = “abc123!@#”
+    ```

 ## Modifying and contributing

 This Apache-licensed project is open for re-use and improvements by all.